Problem: Installing wall molding on wavy walls and built-up corners

 When you lay wall molding such as baseboard trim against a wall and see gaps between the top of the wall trim and the drywall, it’s usually because of a misaligned stud or a built-up ridge of taping compound over a joint.
-Both will create bulges that cause gaps.
+Both will create bulges that cause gaps around floor trim.
 You’ll also find the problem at outside and inside corners, again caused by built-up taping compound.
 While you can scrape off small lumps with a putty knife, you can’t move studs or sand off the bulge of compound without creating a huge mess.
 It’s almost always easier to adjust the base molding rather than to attempt any wall fixes.

 Solution 1: Most standard baseboards these days are 3-1/4 in. high and 3/8 in. thick, which makes them pretty doggone flexible.
-First hold the trim against the wall after you cut it to length, and look for gaps.
+First hold the base molding against the wall after you cut it to length, and look for gaps.
 If you see some, cut a few braces from 4- to 6-in. lengths of scrap baseboard and put 45-degree angles on the ends.
 Then apply construction adhesive at the top and bottom.
-Nail the trim to the studs and then tack the braces to the trim with 1-in.brads.
+Nail the floor trim to the studs and then tack the braces to the trim with 1-in.brads.
 Force the gaps closed with the scrap and tack the blocks to the trim.
 Leave it overnight to let the adhesive set, and then pry the blocks free.
 Fill the little holes when you fill the rest of the nailheads.

 Solution 2: Thick (3/4-in.) baseboard trim isn’t flexible, so it’s unlikely you’ll be able to flex it against the wall as we show (see Solution 1), nor will glue hold it.
 The best solution is to simply fill any gaps with caulk.
 Select a premium acrylic latex caulk ($3-plus per tube) that says “paintable” on the label.
 Snip a hole in the spout no larger than 1/8 in. for the neatest job.
 Force the caulk into the gap and fill it a little higher than the top of the trim.
 Immediately wipe off the excess with a damp rag.
 The next day, paint the caulk to match the wall color.
 You’ll be surprised how well even large gaps nearly disappear.